Navid Mashinchi

 Navid Mashinchi (نوید ماشین چی Navīd Māšīn Cī) is the retired German-born Canadian soccer player, who played for the Vancouver Whitecaps.
 Following his playing career, he worked in the analytics department as a performance analyst for the Vancouver Whitecaps FC of Major League Soccer.
 Mashinchi graduated with a Data Science Master's degree from the University of Denver, and is currently working as a data scientist at Kohl's.

-Player career
+Playing career

 Mashinchi began his career in Germany, playing in the U-15 and U-17 teams of German third division club Fortuna Düsseldorf.

 After moving with his family to Canada, Mashinchi joined the Vancouver Whitecaps residency program, simultaneously playing club soccer with the Westside FC Rangers U-21 side of the Vancouver Metro Soccer League U-21 Division.
 Mashinchi scored 14 goals in 15 games for Westside in 2006.

 Mashinchi played with the Vancouver Whitecaps Residency in Europe in 2007, and in the team's first Premier Development League season in 2008, before being called up to the senior Vancouver Whitecaps side.
 He made his professional debut on July 23, 2008, in a game against Charleston Battery.
 After releasing in January 2009 was re-signed on 1 May 2009 from Vancouver Whitecaps.